ally-petitt/ally-petitt/content/posts/2024-04-31_Leaving-Medium.md

 The technical details of how I migrated my blogs from Medium to here will be explained further down in this article.

+### Appreciation
+I want to first express my gratitude for Medium and the supportive readers that the platform has allowed me to connect with.
+Medium is where I got my start in writing technical blogs and has been an instrumental outlet in sharing my knowledge as I was learning it.

 ## Why I'm Leaving Medium

-My decision to leave Medium is multi-faceted.
+With that in mind, my decision to leave Medium is multi-faceted.

 Not only am I ascending into adulthood, I am maturing into a professional career doing work that I am extremely passionate about.
 I wanted that increased seriousness to be reflected in the articles that I write, which is more aptly served by a personal website than Medium (even more so with a custom domain, but that is a work in progress).